w3c/wcag3/guidelines/groups/error-handling/correct-errors/errors-indicated-in-multiple-ways.md

 Error messages are visually indicated using at least two of the following:

-* A symbol that is consistent throughout the :term[product].
+* A symbol that is consistent throughout the :term[conformance scope].
 * Color that differentiates the error message from surrounding :term[content].
 * Text that clearly indicates the error.